-Assisted living facility means a residential facility, other than a nursing home, with multiple and separate living facilities units, generally for persons who are fifty-five (55) years of age or over, meal preparation, laundry services, room cleaning, transportation, and/or recreation may also be provided, as well as some medical services, exclusively for the residents of the facility.
+Assisted living facility means a residential facility, other than a nursing home, with multiple and separate living units, meal preparation, laundry services, room cleaning, transportation, and/or recreation may also be provided, as well as some medical services, exclusively for the residents of the facility.

-Division of engineering manuals (also known as the engineering manuals, or the manuals) is a set of seven (7) eight (8) documents to provide standards for the design, review, construction, maintenance and inspection of infrastructure.
+Division of engineering manuals (also known as the engineering manuals, or the manuals) is a set of eight (8) documents to provide standards for the design, review, construction, maintenance and inspection of infrastructure.
 The engineering technical manuals are construction inspection (also known as the inspection manual), geotechnical, roadway, sanitary sewer and pumping station, stormwater, and structures.
 In addition to the six (6) technical manuals, a procedures manual for infrastructure development (also known as the procedures manual) establishes the responsibilities and procedures to be used by the Lexington-Fayette Urban County government, the land developer and the project engineer; and a maintenance manual for post-construction stormwater controls that outlines minimum maintenance requirements.
 These manuals are hereby adopted by the urban county government and incorporated into this Zoning Ordinance by reference.
 From time to time, the urban county government may revise, modify, or amend the manuals in conformance with the procedure established in the procedures manual.
 When any of the engineering manuals are cited by this Zoning Ordinance, the current edition, latest revision, shall be referenced.